 Target Prices

-The consensus target prices from analysts for the selected companies are as follows:
+The current consensus target prices from analysts suggest potential upward movement for both companies.

 CompanyTarget HighTarget LowConsensus